chriselsen/dns_compare/README.markdown

 Motivation
 ----------
-It is very helpful when migrating from one DNS server to another to be able to verify that all records imported correctly.
+It is very helpful when migrating from one DNS provider or server to another to be able to verify that all records imported correctly.

-In my case, I used this tool to help me migrate multiple domains from Windows 2000 DNS and GoDaddy DNS (which both export BIND zone files) into Amazon's Route53 DNS service.
-With this tool, I could confidently prove that all records properly imported into Route53 before changing the whois records for each domain.
+In my case, I used this tool to help me migrate multiple domains from Google Domains (which export BIND zone files) into Amazon Route 53 DNS service.

-UPDATED (7/11/2013): Cleaned up the script and output a bit and refactored a few things while migrating a set of domains from Ziergo to Dyn.
+With this tool, I could confidently prove that all records properly imported into Route 53 before changing the whois records for each domain.

 UPDATED (6/20/2023): Added support for Python3